 Other vegetables that can be eaten whole are carrots, beets, radishes, cauliflower, tomato, asparagus, celery, and fennel.
 As a simple introduction to eating root to stem, try swapping blanched carrot tops for traditional basil in a Fresh Pesto.

 Potato peels are often overlooked but contain the majority of fiber and minerals found in potatoes.
 Keep your potato skins and roast on your Baking Sheet with EVOO, black pepper, and salt.
 Enjoy as a snack or to add a bit of crunch to your salads.

 Always save your parmesan and pecorino cheese rinds.
 They’re the perfect addition to a homemade broth, adding umami and richness.
 Try our easy Summer Celery & Leek Soup to put your leftovers to good use.

 Stale bread makes the best croutons.
 Add some crunch to salads or soups by chopping your bread into small squares, drizzling with EVOO, and seasoning with salt and pepper.
 Add garlic powder, onion powder, Parmesan cheese, nutritional yeast, or fresh herbs for more flair.

 Lemon peels can do it all, so make sure not to toss them.
 Grate and freeze lemon zest, make your own candied lemon peels, dehydrate them in the oven at 200ºF on your Baking Sheet, or use them to make a homemade lemon pepper seasoning.
-The citric acid found in lemon peels is also a powerful cleaning agent and can help remove any stains or discoloration of your Cut & Serve Board.
+The citric acid found in lemon peels is also a powerful cleaning agent and can help remove any stains or discoloration of your Oak Cutting Board.